MicrosoftDocs/memdocs/windows-365/enterprise/windows-365-boot-guide.md

      - Can use the %SERIAL% macro to add a hardware-specific serial number.
      - Can use the %RAND:x% macro to add a random string of characters, where x equals the number of characters to add.

    - **Resource name prefix**: When you deploy this guided scenario, several resources are automatically created.
-To distinguish the items used in this deployment, add a prefix:
+To distinguish the items used in this deployment, add a prefix.

 2. **Enter a resource prefix name**: Enter some text to put at the beginning of the items created.
 For example, enter `Windows 365 Boot`.
 All resources created will be named something like **Windows 365 Boot Azure Virtual Desktop (HostApp)**.